+Peanut butter lovers, rejoice!
+I have the cookie for you!
 Finding a good vegan peanut butter cookie recipe is almost like stumbling upon golden treasure.

 I wanted to recreate a simple peanut butter cookie recipe that required one bowl, a few simple ingredients, and a quick turn around time.

-This recipe was inspired by Chocolate Covered Katie.
+These peanut butter almond flour cookies were inspired by Chocolate Covered Katie.
 I made some adjustments to the recipe to make them gluten-free, whole food plant-based, reduce and avoid processed sugar, and help with the crumble factor.

 - Simple ingredients